DevilMedlar/ChatGPT-DnD/campaigns/campaign-1/GAME_MASTER_RULES.md

 5. If the player answers `No`, do not generate an image.
 6. When `No` is followed by other text in the same message, immediately parse the remaining text as gameplay input.
 Example: `No, A, 1, E) ...`.
 7. Before generating a recurring character, established location, important item, transformation, outfit, scar, tattoo, or other continuity-sensitive visual, consult `art/art_log.md`.
+8. Generated images must be as accurate as possible to avoid having to remake it as much as possible.
+9. image title must be in the format of ***campaign-#-turn-#-(short title).png*** or if title is already been used and had to regenerate it for some reason ***campaign-#-turn-#-(short title)_#.png*** (replace # with the number)
-8. Textual canon overrides accidental visual inconsistencies unless the player explicitly adopts the new visual detail.
+10. Textual canon overrides accidental visual inconsistencies unless the player explicitly adopts the new visual detail.
-9. Add newly established continuity-critical visual information to `art/art_log.md`.
+11. Add newly established continuity-critical visual information to `art/art_log.md`.
-10. Generated image files are not automatically repository canon.
-Record a repository image path only after the file actually exists there.

 ## Reference art